cairo-book/cairo-book/src/ch02-05-control-flow.md

 ```

 When we run this program, we’ll see `again!` printed over and over continuously
-until we stop the program manually, because the stop condition is never reached..
+until we stop the program manually, because the stop condition is never reached.
 While the compiler prevents us from writing programs without a stop condition (`break()` statement),
 the stop condition might never be reached, resulting in an infinite loop.
 Most terminals support the keyboard shortcut <span class="keystroke">ctrl-c</span> to interrupt a program that is